 Free schools are new schools that are set up by people who identify a need and/or demand for a school in their local area.

 Why do we need a new school in North Worcester?

 There has been a significant increase in the number of primary places required in North Worcester due to changes in demographics, popularity of the area and newly developed housing estates.

 Where is North Worcester Primary Academy (NWPA) situated?

 We can be found on the old Park and Ride site in Perdiswell, Worcester.

 The school will have an intake of 60 pupils per year, starting with reception classes and a pre-school in 2019.

-Why are you proposing to open with only reception and pre-school classes?
+Why did you propose to open with only reception and pre-school classes?

 Our proposed intake reflects the pre-opening requirements set by the Department for Education (DfE).
 When starting a new school, we believe that it is really important to nurture the first year and establish the culture of the new school.

 A copy of our Admissions Policy can be found on our website.